lsst-dm/dm_dev_guide/python/testing.rst

 As described in :ref:`style-guide-py-flake8`, Python modules can be configured using the :file:`setup.cfg` file.
 This configuration is supported by `pytest`_ and can be used to enable additional testing or tuning on a per-package basis.
 `pytest`_ uses the ``[tool:pytest]`` block in the configuration file.
+This flake8 block is automatically added to any package created via :ref:`our package template system <adding_new_package>`.
+The information below is included for reference, but generally will not need to be modified from what is in an existing package, or one created via the template.

 To enable automatic :command:`flake8` testing as part of the normal test execution the following can be added to the :file:`setup.cfg` file:

 .. code-block:: ini